Our Definitive Guide to Contact Center Services

 • Billing and collections: Receive calls to discuss invoices.
 Make outbound calls to collect payments.

-• Help-desk center: Serve as a single point of contact for technical problems.
+• Help-desk center: Serves as a single point of contact for technical problems.

 • IT support: Provide IT-related services such as troubleshooting, software installation, hardware maintenance, and network management.